Efficient CHAD: Key Ideas

 \section{Key Ideas}

-\paragraph{Key Complexity Criterion} This paper is about CHAD as an efficient reverse AD technique.
-Let us first consider the complexity that we normally expect of reverse AD.
-As far as we are aware, this was first studied by \cite{linnainmaa1976taylor}.
-In its basic form (without checkpointing), reverse AD should compute the gradient of a function $f:\R^n\to \R$ in time that is linear in the time required to compute the original function.
+\paragraph{Key Complexity Criterion} As far as we are aware, the expected asymptotic complexity of reverse AD was first studied by \cite{linnainmaa1976taylor}.
+In its basic form (without e.g.\ checkpointing), reverse AD should compute the gradient of a function $f:\R^n\to \R$ in time proportional to the time required to compute the original function.
 Put more precisely, there exist some (relatively small) constants $c$ and $c'$ such that for all functions $f:\R^n\to \R$ that are expressible in some programming language, the cost of computing the gradient $\nabla f(x)$ is less than $c'$ plus $c$ times the cost of computing $f(x)$, for any input $x$.
-Note, in particular, the uniformity of $c$ and $c'$ over all programs and all inputs.
+It is important that $c$ and $c'$ are uniform: they depend neither on the program $f$ nor on the input $x$.
 Formally, we therefore demand that

-where $\cost{\trm}{\var_1=v_1,..., \var_n=v_n}$ is the time cost of evaluating the program $\trm$ in the environment where the variables $\var_1,\ldots,\var_n$ are in scope and have values $v_1,\ldots,v_n$.
-This is the key complexity property that we prove, in \cref{sec:complexity-proof}, that CHAD satisfies,\footnote{To be precise, seeing that one of our optimisations makes CHAD generate monadic code, the complexity criterion will change slightly to include the handler $\tRun{}{}$ for the relevant monad.} as long as the algorithm is implemented using the basic optimisations that we describe in this paper.
-In fact, we prove the stronger property \cref{eq:theorem-cor} that generalises \cref{eq:complexity-criterion} to general programs $\var_1:\ty[2]_1,\ldots,\var_n:\ty[2]_n\vdash\trm:\ty$.
+where $\cost{\trm}{\var_1=v_1,\ldots, \var_n=v_n}$ is the time cost of evaluating the program $\trm$ in the environment where the variables $\var_1,\ldots,\var_n$ are in scope and have values $v_1,\ldots,v_n$.
+This is the key complexity property that we prove (in \cref{sec:complexity-proof}) that CHAD satisfies after the optimisations described in this paper.\footnote{To be precise, seeing as one of our optimisations makes CHAD generate monadic code, the complexity criterion will change slightly to include the handler $\tRun{}{}$ for the relevant monad.} In fact, because of the inductive structure of the proof, we prove a stronger statement that generalises \cref{eq:complexity-criterion} to programs of the form $\var_1:\ty[2]_1,\ldots,\var_n:\ty[2]_n\vdash\trm:\ty$.